NdipEstaban/NdipEstaban/README.md

 # Hello Github Community! 👋

 I am Ndip Estaban a full stack developer who combines creativity and clean code to create innovative and effective software solutions.
-I am recently obtained my bachelor of technology in Software engineering at IUG under the university of Bamenda, Cameroon.
+I recently obtained my bachelor of technology in Software engineering at IUG under the university of Bamenda, Cameroon.
 I consider myself as a smart worker and determined team player.
 I work with an NGO to provide software products required for their activities ranging from static websites to blogging websites to full stack web applications.
 I equally collaborate on interesting freelance projects whenever I have the opportunity.

 During my free time I improve my skills through side projects, coding exercises and online certifications.
 Whenever I have valuable experience to share, I do so through LinkedIn aricles and posts.